Surgical Gown vs Isolation Gown? What are the differences?

 According to the CDC’s COVID-19 resources, selecting the correct level of isolation gown depends on the protection needed for the circumstances.

-For patients with suspected or confirmed cases of COVID-19, non-sterile disposable patient isolation gowns, which are used for routine patient care in healthcare settings are appropriate.
+For patients with suspected or confirmed cases of COVID-19, please use non-sterile disposable patient isolation gowns, which are used for routine patient care in healthcare settings.

 For medical professionals engaging in activities where the risk of bodily fluid exposure is low or minimal, gowns that claim minimal or low-risk levels of barrier protection (ANSI/AAMI PB70 Level 1 or Level 2) can be used.

 For situations where medium to high-risk levels of contamination and need for a large critical zone, isolation gowns that claim moderate to high barrier protection (ANSI/AAMI PB70 Level 3 or Level 4) can be used.